 To receive certification, a qualified retiree must complete the following forms:

-Individuals who have retire within the last year and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office do not have to complete the firearms qualification course.
+Individuals who have retired within the last year, successfully qualified, and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office, do not have to complete the firearms qualification course.
 There is a $40 fee.
 The following waiver form must be completed: